namitharayasam/EmoStream-Real-Time-Emoji-Sentiment-Broadcasting-System/README.md

 ## Overview

-SentimentStream is a big data project that enables real-time sentiment analysis and visualization of emoji reactions during live events, such as sports matches.
+EmoStream is a big data project that enables real-time sentiment analysis and visualization of emoji reactions during live events, such as sports matches.
 It processes billions of reactions with low latency using a scalable event-driven architecture powered by Apache Kafka and Apache Spark Streaming.
 The system efficiently aggregates and compresses reactions for streamlined real-time visualization.

 ## Key Features